BelaPlatform/bela_newBlog/docs/_posts/2018-09-14-Giraf-Bela-Hjalte-Bested-Moller.markdown

 ## About Hjalte Bested Møller

 Hjalte Bested Møller started making electronic music about 20 years ago.
-From 2006-2009 he was part of the cyber-jazz project "Badun" where he got into sound design and programming with MaxMSP and SuperCollider.
-In 2012 he started the interactive music/tech art performance project "Tromleorkestret".
-He is currently refining his technical skill and studying for as a Civil Engineer in Robotics and Electrotechnology at the Technical University of Denmark where he also teaches DSP, and uses Bela to do so.
+From 2006-2009 he was part of the cyber-jazz project “Badun” where he got into sound design and programming with MaxMSP and SuperCollider.
+In 2012 he started the interactive music/tech art performance project “Tromleorkestret” where he got into microcontroller programming, using mainly Arduino to create custom interfaces to his Max and SuperCollider patches.
+He is educated as a Civil Engineer in Robotics and Electrotechnology at the Technical University of Denmark where he currently works on the development of teaching material for a DSP course.
+The material is focused on embedded audio and the Bela is the platform used in the course.

 {% include single-image.html fileName="giraf/hjalte.jpg" %}